hollasch/LSON/README.md

 Optional String Quoting
 -----------------------

-Strings that do not contain whitespace do not require quotes.
+Quoting is optional for strings that do not contain whitespace.

 It it important to note that this feature is more useful than just as a shorthand for more efficient
-representation: it also provides a great mechanism for handling special values.
+representation: it also provides an excellent mechanism for handling special values.

 For example, consider the values `null`, `undefined`, `QNaN`, `SNaN`, and `Maybe`.
 Various targets will be able to support subsets of this set.
 For example, C++ has no concept of `undefined`, `null` only applies to pointers, and has no support for`Maybe` (an indefinite Boolean value).
 In JavaScript, a `NaN` value is a `QNaN`, doesn't provide a way to create `SNaN`, and doesn't support `Maybe`.
-One of the weaknesses of standard JSON is that it implicitely favors JavaScript's data model.
+One of the weaknesses of standard JSON is that it implicitly favors JavaScript's data model.

-If single-word strings don't require quotes, then special values can be naturally expressed in humon, and interpreters can handle them as native values, or as string values.
+Since single-word strings don't require quotes, special values can be naturally expressed in humon, and interpreters can handle them as native values, or fall back to string values.
 In order to make such values durable, it is best if encoders always omit quotes when possible.

 For example, consider the following fragment: